nma83/nma83.github.io/index.md

 # Narendra Acharya
 {:center}
-ASIC engineer by day, hobbyist programmer otherwise.
+ASIC engineer for profit, hobbyist programmer for fun.
 {:center}

 ## Works in progress